rob040/LEDmatrixClock/README.md

 ## Required Parts:
-* Wemos D1 Mini ESP8266: https://amzn.to/3tMl81U
+* Wemos LOLIN D1 Mini ESP8266: https://www.wemos.cc/en/latest/d1/d1_mini.html
-* LED Dot Matrix Module: https://amzn.to/2HtnQlD
+  Other EXP8266 boards based on [ESP12(-E,-F)](https://components101.com/sites/default/files/component_pin/ESP12E-Pinout.png) module, such as the NodeMCU, shall work equally well, only the 3D print models are more or less bound to the D1-mini physical dimensions.

-**Note:** Using the links provided here help to support [Qrome](https://github.com/Qrome) for his efforts.
-Thank you for the support.
+* MAX7219 LED Dot Matrix Module 4-in-1 Display (FC16) for Arduino.
+Commonly available from Chinese webshops, or Ebay or Amazon.com.

 ## Wiring for the Wemos D1 Mini to the LED Dot Matrix Display